blacktwin/JBOPS/killstream/readme.md

 ### Kill transcode by original resolution

+Triggers:
+* Playback Start
-Triggers: Playback Start, Transcode Decision Change
+* Transcode Decision Change

 Conditions:
 * \[ `Transcode Decision` | `is` | `transcode` \]
 * \[ `Video Resolution` | `is` | `1080 or 720`\]